 Cheques for \$500 or under require either a single signature, which must be that of the Chair and President, or two signatures, as per below.
+[10 June 2009 Board Meeting: All cheques must have two signatures, regardless of amount.]

-Cheques over \$500 require two signatures of the Chair, the Vice-Chair, the Treasurer or the Executive Director, excepting that the Chair and the Executive Director may not be the two signatures on one cheque.
+Cheques over \$500 require two signatures of the Chair, the Vice-Chair, the Treasurer or the Senior Advisor, excepting that the Chair and the Senior Advisor may not be the two signatures on one cheque [10 June 2009 Board Meeting: The Chair and Senior Advisor may be two signatures on one cheque].
 No signing officer may sign a cheque to himself or herself or to an entity in which he or she has a material financial interest.